-- Revises initial scholarship eligibility criteria for the Family Empowerment Scholarship Program. - Requires that priority be given to students whose household income levels do not exceed a specified amount or who are in foster care or out-of-home. - Potential financial impact ranges from \$10-15 million depending on how
+- Revises initial scholarship eligibility criteria for the Family Empowerment Scholarship Program. - Requires that priority be given to students whose household income levels do not exceed a specified amount or who are in foster care or out-of-home. - Requires a scholarship-funding organization to refer students who did not receive a scholarship because of lack of funds to another scholarship-funding organization. - Potential financial impact ranges From \$10 million in 2019-20 to possibility of \$20 million for the 2020-21 fiscal year.